 The only people who need to stick to a gluten-free diet are those with celiac disease, a condition in which gluten can damage the small intestine.
 Kids who are allergic to gluten, like those who have a wheat allergy, should avoid it, too.

-It’s still the overall quality of the foods your child eats that makes the biggest difference in how he feels.
-Focus on helping him choose a variety of whole, healthy foods and cutting out processed ones.
+It’s still the overall quality of the foods your child eats that makes the biggest difference in how they feel.
+Focus on helping them choose a variety of whole, healthy foods and cutting out processed ones.
 (Packages of gluten-free cookies or potato chips aren’t any healthier than the regular kinds.)

 Meals and snacks should have plenty of fruits, vegetables, whole grains, low-fat dairy, and lean protein.
 Sugary, fried, or salty treats are OK every once in a while, but not every day.
 That balance is what kids need to have energy for school, feel motivated to play and exercise, and sleep well.

-If your child does have a medical reason to cut out gluten, talk with his doctor or a dietitian to make sure he gets the right balance of foods and nutrients.
+If your child does have a medical reason to cut out gluten, talk with their doctor or a dietitian to make sure they get the right balance of foods and nutrients.
 “As long as the focus is on naturally GF food like vegetables, high-quality protein, healthy fats (like nuts, seeds, and avocado), fruit, and whole grains, your child’s diet will be in good shape,” says Robin Foroutan, of the Academy of Nutrition and Dietetics.